Splitting strategies for post-selection inference: Introduction

-The splitting technique considered in this paper can be viewed as a variant of data splitting which produces datasets which are more similar to the full sample than those resulting from the latter method, and is therefore potentially less affected by randomness.
+The information-splitting technique considered in this paper can be viewed as a variant of data splitting which produces datasets which are more similar to the full sample than those resulting from the latter method, and is therefore potentially less affected by randomness.
 Furthermore, it entails no extra computational cost with respect to data splitting.
 The method operates by applying the variable selection algorithm to a randomised version of the data, and then basing inference on the conditional distribution of the data given its randomised form, thereby avoiding any selection bias.
 The general idea of basing selection on an artificial perturbation of the data in this context was proposed by \cite{tian} as a way of deriving uniformly consistent and powerful inferential procedures, and has become a popular device in the literature.
 In the original paper, the authors compare the resulting inferential power of randomisation and data splitting in circumstances where it is possible to provide inference conditionally on the selection event, showing the superiority of the former.
 Here we compare the methods in circumstances where inference discards all the information of the selection split, and is therefore unaffected by the complexity of the selection rule.
-This is explained in more detail in \S \ref{SEC: splitting_methods}, but the key point is that methods discussed here may be applied in circumstances where the conditional sampling distribution of the data given selection is intractable or unknown.
+Concisely, the new procedure works by generating artificial noise $W$ and transforming the data-noise pair $(Y, W)$ into two independent components, both informative about the generative model, so that one is used for selection and the other for inference.